danieleskandar/Gaussian-Head-Viewer/README.md

 ## Models

-The Gaussian file loader is compatible with the official implementation and works best with models as described in _(paper)_.
+The Gaussian file loader is compatible with the official implementation and works best with models as described in [PhysHead](https://phys-head.github.io/) (CVPR 2026).
 Sample models can be downloaded from [here](https://drive.google.com/drive/folders/1n5w7DN0cvJm-dNluiZ87nRfUmLW9yuRE?usp=sharing).

 For hair strand files, ensure the gaussians' means, scales, and rotations are the first rows in the `.ply` file.
 To save the number of hair strands (`n_strands`) and the number of gaussians per strand (`n_gaussians_per_strand`), run the following command: